katsup07/auto-input-excel-app/README.md

+Note: This was mostly vibe coded as a demo to get screens, so please be careful if you plan to use this code in production.
+There are many areas that need to be fixed.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.